10. Central Nervous System Disorders

 Patients with moderate to severe sleep apnoea may bring their CPAP machine in the cabin if agreed to by the airline company.

 Patients suffering from intracranial infections may be transported by commercial flight when normal ICP has been assured, that they are no longer a source of infection, and their circulation and respiration are stable.
 This applies both for patients with meningitis, encephalitis, or a brain abscess.
 Disposition and escort are subject to the clinical condition of the patient.

 In case of a lack of local treatment facilities, a patient with intracranial infection and increased ICP will need to be evacuated by air ambulance, maintaining sea-level cabin pressure.

 Intracranial tumours and hydrocephalus

 Both intracerebral and extracerebral intracranial tumours, especially when malignant, can cause a rapid development of increased ICP.
 This is partly due to the growth itself and partly to oedema in the tumour’s surroundings or a blockade of the ventricle, causing hydrocephalus.
-If the tumour is first diagnosed during an overseas trip, the patient is at risk of being “trapped”, because the increased ICP will result in commercial airlines refusing to transport him or her.
+If the tumour first makes its appearance during an overseas trip, the patient is at risk of being “trapped”, because the increased ICP will result in commercial airlines refusing to transport him or her.

 Nevertheless, the oedema surrounding the tumour can be reduced by the administration of high doses of steroids (for example, prednisolone 150 mg/day) for a short period.
 If this normalises the ICP and the patient can be accepted on a commercial flight, it is important that the patient travel back immediately before the ICP rises again.